rbtgorman/rbtgorman/README.md

       and reporting data using Python, SQL, SPSS, R & Excel.
 - 🌎 I'm based in Philadelphia, PA
 - 📫 How to reach me: rbtgorman@gmail.com
-- 🥊 Fun fact: I like to watch all sports but only currently play Ice Hockey and Soccer in my free time.
-Along with spending time outdoors